microtrain/bootcamp/07-JavaScript/05-Canvas.md

 }
 ```

 Now we need to add two methods to set the starting and ending coordinates.
 Add the following bellow the writeXY() function.
-In OOP this knod of method is typically referred to a setter.
+In OOP this kind of method is typically referred to a setter.
 In that the purpose of this method is to set/change the value of a property, typically a private property.
 ```js
 setStart: function() {
   x1=x;